Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

 We perform unrestricted HF calculations within the low-energy subspace of the flat bands including remote-band HF potentials, with the cRPA screened Coulomb interactions.
 We first study the ground states at integer fillings $-3\leq\nu\leq3$ without breaking moir\'e translational symmetry.
-With a realistic parameter choice of the intrasublattice interlayer coupling $u_0\!=\!0.079$\,eV \cite{koshino-prx18}, our calculations reveal that the ground state at CNP is a Kramers intervalley coherent (K-IVC) state characterized by order parameters $(\tau_x,\tau_y)\sigma_y$ \cite{zaletel-tbg-hf-prx20}, with mixture of small valley polarization component $\langle\tau_z\rangle\approx 0.1$ , where $\mathbf{\tau}$ and $\mathbf{\sigma}$ denote Pauli matrices defined in the valley and sublattice space respectively, and $\langle \hat{O}\rangle$ denotes the expectation value of operator $\hat{O}$.
-Note that at integer filling $\nu=0, 1, 2, 3$, the maximal valley polarization $\vert\langle\tau_z\rangle\vert=4-\nu$.
-In the chiral limit ($u_0=0$) with finite kinetic energy, a pure K-IVC state can be obtained at the CNP \cite{supp_info}.

-At $\nu=\pm 1$, with the realistic parameter choice, the HF ground state is also a mixed state with both K-IVC and valley polarized (SVP) orders with Chern number $\pm 1$, consistent with previous theoretical and experimental reports \cite{Lian-tbg4-arxiv20,efetov-arxiv20,jpliu-tbghf-prb21}.
+With a realistic parameter choice of the continuum model \cite{supp_info,koshino-prx18}, our calculations reveal that the ground state at CNP is a Kramers intervalley coherent (K-IVC) state characterized by order parameters $(\tau_x,\tau_y)\sigma_y$ \cite{zaletel-tbg-hf-prx20}, with mixture of small valley polarization component $\vert\langle\tau_z\rangle\vert\!\approx\!0.1$ , where $\mathbf{\tau}$ and $\mathbf{\sigma}$ denote Pauli matrices defined in the valley and sublattice space, respectively.
+The slight mixture of valley polarization into the KIC state at CNP results from the remote-band screening effects \cite{supp_info}.
+At $\nu=\pm 1$, the HF ground state is also a mixed state with both K-IVC and spin-valley polarized (SVP) orders with Chern number $\pm 1$, consistent with previous theoretical and experimental reports \cite{Lian-tbg4-arxiv20,efetov-arxiv20,jpliu-tbghf-prb21}.
 At $\nu=\pm2$, with realistic parameter choice, we find that the ground state is a fully spin and valley polarized (SVP) state based on Hartree-Fock+cRPA calculations.
-However, if we take a fixed dielectric constant $\epsilon=10$ without further including the screening effects from the remote bands, then the ground state at $\nu=2$ involves three nearly degenerate states including an intervalley coherent state \cite{supp_info}.
+However, if we take a fixed dielectric constant $\epsilon=10$, then the ground state at $\nu=2$ involves the nearly degenerate IVC and SVP states \cite{supp_info}.
 This indicates that the actual ground state at $\nu=2$ is subtle, and can be sensitive to details of the system.
-Later we will show the nonlinear optical response can be used as a tool to identify the different types of CIs.
+At $\nu=\pm 3$, the calculated HF ground state is always a SVP state with Chern number $\pm1$.
+In Table~\ref{table:integer} we present the dominant order parameters, symmetries, valley polarizations, Chern numbers, and gaps of the HF ground states preserving moir\'e translational symmetry at all integer fillings.
+We find that most of these CI states exhibit significant valley polarizations, which will contribute to nonlinear optical responses as will be discussed below.
+The band structures from the HF+cRPA calculations are given in Supplementary Information \cite{supp_info}.